cahein/oui5lib/templates/README.md

     npm install

 After this, you have a few grunt tasks available.
-Get an overview of available tasks executing
+Get an overview of available tasks by executing

     grunt

-Build a distribution with
+Build a distribution package with

     grunt dist